Oak-Construction-Productivity/swwpp-nextjs-subscription/README.md

 ## Contribution Instructions
-Never work on main, only pull request to main from respective branch Work on branch and pull request in
+Never work on main, only pull request to main from respective branch

+Work on respective branch and pull request in

 Before Commits -> Run ```yarn run build``` or ```npm run build``` -> Ensure a clean build is pushed to your branch before commiting

 Upon clean build commit and open pull requests.

 **It is the contributor/branch user responsibility to pull main changes in periodically or when changes are made on main.** Use this to help -> [**Do not rebase, merge instead like so**]([https://stackoverflow.com/a/69575675](https://stackoverflow.com/a/74695315))

 ## Develop locally